-One thing I will say before I go any further is if you are going to visit Chichicastenango purely for the shopping, don’t bother.
-You can get the same things all over Guatemala for far cheaper and with less chaos.
-I didn’t actually buy anything there, I went looking for some nice sandals and a unique piece of jewellery.
-Both of which I bought in Panajachel when I got back from Chichi as it was nicer and I got a better deal.
+You can get the same things in markets all over Guatemala for cheaper and with less chaos.
+I didn’t actually buy anything at Chichicastenango.
+I went looking for some nice sandals and a unique piece of jewelry.
+Both of which I bought in Panajachel when I got back from Chichicastenango market as it was nicer and I got a better deal.

 The market is on every Thursday or Sunday.
 Go early to beat the crowds.
 I arrived there at 9:30 am with was perfect.

-When you are there head in a straight line down through the market from your drop off point.
+When you arrive in Chichicastenango head in a straight line down through the market from your drop off point.
 When you almost get to the end turn in (right) and you will see an undercover part of the market where there is a lot of food.
 Grab yourself a Guatemalan breakfast and some cafe (coffee).
 Don’t expect any milk or a skinny latte on the menu… you’re in Guatemala.
 The coffee comes black and sweet with a few bits floating in the bottom.

-Once you are fed and watered wander around the market and look at the incredible colours of the textiles and crafts available.
+Once you are fed and watered wander around the market and look at the incredible colors of the textiles and crafts available.

 I’m British, in general bartering isn’t our thing, but here it’s a way of life.
 As a general rule whatever they ask half it and then take it from there.